-Linda spent nearly the majority of her career on Wall Street as an equity analyst.
+Linda spent the majority of her career on Wall Street as an equity analyst.
 After retiring in 2005, she and her family returned to Wisconsin.
 Linda’s interests include nutrition, health, education and the environment.
 Linda is a graduate of Harvard College and the Wharton School of Business.
 She is married to Jock Mutschler and has two children.
 She and her family love spending time on Little Cedar Lake and can often can be found on various CLCF trails with their golden retriever.

+Traci joined CLCF as a volunteer in the spring of 2019, and she donated over 200 hours in her first year.
+Traci believes that volunteering can boost the health of one’s mind and body due to the rewarding accomplishments that volunteering offers.
 Traci has a reverence for nature and a love of open spaces and natural vistas.
-Traci began working as the CLCF office manager in the fall of 2020 and aims to help preserve the open spaces for the natural enjoyment of being outside.
-Fox Hill Nature Preserve is amongst her favorite CLCF open preserves, as she and her son often enjoy the hiking trails.
+Traci began working as the CLCF Office Manager in the fall of 2020 and aims to help preserve the open spaces for the natural enjoyment of being outside.
+Fox Hill Nature Preserve is among her favorite CLCF open preserves, as she and her son often enjoy the hiking trails.